 - Must be licensed as an Intern Pharmacist in the state of WA by start of residency.

-- Must be licensed as a Pharmacist in the state of WA by September 30th of residency year.
+- Must be licensed as a Pharmacist in the state of WA within 90 days of start date of the residency year.

 - Candidates must be registered in the National Matching Services, Inc. (NMS).